peymathi/cs438-final-project/README.md

 ## Models, Textures, and HDRI

 Most of these resources were found on Model/Texture/HDRI Haven and CGTrader for free.
 The hand model came from CGTrader as a blender project which I opened up and modified using an armature to curl the hand to the way I wanted.
 In hindsight, working with someone else's model in blender took so long I could have probably just made the hand myself.
-The gun model was a great find because it probably would have taken me a week to make a model and texture that looked that good.
+The gun model was a great find because it probably would have taken me a week to make a model and texture that looked that good and I basically plugged it straight into Godot and it worked flawlessly.

 A LOT of time on this project was speant learning to work with textures.
 I feel pretty confident in using the SpatialMaterial resource in Godot now and I have learned a lot about different texture maps including Albedo / Diffuse, Ambient Occlusion, Metallic / Specular, Roughness, Normal / Bump, and Depth maps.